Samir692/leetcode/README.md

 # leetcode
-Solutions to LeetCode problems using Java language mostly
+Solutions to LeetCode problems using Java language mostly.
+The repository focuses on blind 75 problems.